haxpor/lazyfoo-sdl2c/README.md

 The C port is not 100% similar to the original.
 May be slightly different, or more customization for learning purpose.
 So watch out and look at the code!

+Use template files as seen at root directory for easing in creating a new sample.

 Others as follows

 * `LTexture.c` and `LTexture.h` are gradually improved, refactored, and added more functionality on top slightly more from original tutorial.
 If you need a more updated version of it, look at the most recent sample.